Career Development Program

 - Postsecondary Level – Career and Technical Studies

 These exist for the purpose of delivering career and educational guidance services to the students.
 A qualified guidance counselor provides services to students in grades 7-12 in each of the participating schools.
 Program components include: individual and group counseling, career assessments, occupational resource materials, student surveys and needs assessments, placement, follow-up and any other services that will meet the student's career development needs.
 One district holds the counselor's contract.
 The district holding the contract is the CONTRACTING school.
 The school district receiving services is the RECEIVING school.
 Contact the Department of Career and Technical Education for current information on reimbursement rates for state funded programs.
 Reimbursement rates may change pending Department of Career and Technical Education policy.
 Career Development programs are also eligible for federal funding through the Carl Perkins Act.
 Federal funds may be used for salary, travel, equipment and materials expenses directly related to Career Development program costs as approved by the Department of Career and Technical Education.

 Specific guidelines for program implementation include:

 - Three or more secondary schools cooperating for a Career Development program will continue to be a high priority.

 - The Career Development program must follow appropriate professional standards.
 Priority will be given to a school or consortium served by a full-time CTE Career Development certified counselor with a Master's degree in Education, Guidance and Counseling.
 All Career Development counselors must be certified through the Department of Career and Technical Education.

-- Application for programs must be received and approved by the Department of Career and Technical Education before using state and/or federal funds.
+- Application for programs must be received by mid-April and approved by the Department of Career and Technical Education before using state and/or federal funds.

-- A maximum student/counselor ratio of 350 students to one counselor is recommended.
+- A maximum student/counselor ratio of 300 students to one counselor is required.

 - Career Development programs may be full or part-time programs, however, full-time programs will receive a higher priority for funding.
 Any program less than full-time must document time and effort.